 Extensions on these projects will not be granted, except in cases of emergency.
 Technical difficulties will not constitute emergencies.
-Late submissions will be penalized 1% per minute late up to 100%.
+Late submissions may be penalized as much as 1% per minute late up to 100%.
 Lateness will be determined by submissions' timestamps.